snrdk/OpenAlex_Crawler/README.md

 ## How It Works
 The collector:
-1. Loads keywords from a text file
+1. Loads keywords from a text file.
-2. Sends paginated requests to OpenAlex\
+2. Sends paginated requests to OpenAlex.
 3. Extracts key metadata such as:
      - title
      - DOI